Melonbun233/Group-Calendar/README.md

 ```
 * User Interface
 ```
-UI only has three main pages (profile, calendar, project) so that users can easily use the application without a high learning curve.
 UI (button size, button color, main scheme) should keep the same design.
 ```
 * Notifications
 ```
-Only keep necessary information on the notification so that users can get the important information without opening the application.
+Only keep necessary information on the notification.
-Users can decide which kind of notifications (upcoming events, new comment, new assignment) to be pushed.
 Notifications should be pushed immediately once changes have been made.
 ```
 * Performance